July 22 2017

 Length: 115 min

-© Warner Bros/Roadshow - as near to the action as
+© Warner Bros/Roadshow - as near to the action as you could possibly get |

 World War 2 fact: In 1940, British and French troops became hemmed in between the beach and the advancing German army.
 Extraordinarily, deploying a combination of military vessels, passenger ferries and private boats, more than 300,000 troops were evacuated to safety.
 Film version: From the viewpoint of fighter pilots, protecting the trapped troops from air attack, the frightened soldiers on the beach, and one particular private boat, we get a picture of the bravery, fear and chaos that turned this military debacle into some sort of rescue miracle.
 Nolan's visionary direction, with its sweeping takes of air, land and sea, takes us (as much as a film can) into the very heart of the action.
 The tension, as one drama after another unfolds, is almost unbearable, the fear palpable.
 Surprisingly, we don't get a chance to bond much with any particular characters, and yet, I found myself progressively engaged with those youthful soldiers, whose overriding drive became survival, and those brave souls who managed to rise above fear.
 This is one of the most powerful war films in many years.